bazel-contrib/rules_nodejs/docs/Built-ins.md

 ## npm_package_bin

-Run an arbitrary npm package binary (anything under node_modules/.bin/*) under Bazel.
+Run an arbitrary npm package binary (e.g. a program under node_modules/.bin/*) under Bazel.

 It must produce outputs.
 If you just want to run a program with `bazel run`, use the nodejs_binary rule.